Opinion | Donald Trump is wasting our time

 And so it must be said again: Donald Trump does not possess the essential qualities of character to lead this nation, most especially in a time of crisis.

 My unease with Trump didn’t begin with his recent remarks concerning the barbaric invasion of Ukraine.
 It goes back to his arrival on the national political scene roughly seven years ago.
-I’m from Montana, where there is appreciation for leaders who speak their minds, but an expectation they will also stick to the facts.
+I’m from Montana, where there is appreciation for leaders who speak their minds but an expectation they will also stick to the facts.
 It is also a place where drivel and deceit are quickly set aside as a waste of precious time.
 And, frankly, Trump is wasting our time.

 If the former president’s recent remarks about Ukraine had amounted to just another ration of narcissistic self-indulgence, it would have been briefly noted, but not thoroughly examined.
 Such patent nonsense has become, after all, predictable and expected.